Advanced Learner Loan (19+)

 How do you pay the loan back?

-You will start repaying your loan from April 2018 and will only start making repayments if your income is more than £21,000 per year.
+You will start repaying your loan the April after you complete or withdraw from your course and will only start making repayments if your income is more than £25,000 per year.

-You will only pay back 9% of any income above £21,000 a year, see the table below for examples of what you will repay:
+You will only pay back 9% of any income above £25,000 a year, see below for examples of what you will repay:

 Any loan remaining 30 years after you were due to start making repayments will be wiped.